CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 ```
 sudo /home/cumulus/./backup_restore_configs.py --preupgrade
 ```
+2. {{<link title="Install NetQ CLI/#configure-the-netq-cli" text="Generate new AuthKeys and configure the CLI">}} according to your deployment model.

-2. Run the following command to clear the current install state and save the current database.
+3. Run the following command to clear the current install state and save the current database.
 In cluster deployments, run this command on the master node.

 {{%notice note%}}
-If you are upgrading a NetQ cloud appliance that is several versions behind the latest release, install the latest NetQ package on the older cloud appliance before running the <code>netq bootstrap reset</code> command:
+If you are upgrading a NetQ cloud appliance, install the latest NetQ package on the appliance before running the <code>netq bootstrap reset</code> command:
 ```
 wget -qO - https://apps3.cumulusnetworks.com/setup/cumulus-apps-deb.pubkey | sudo apt-key add
 echo "deb https://apps3.cumulusnetworks.com/repos/deb "$(. /etc/os-release && echo "$VERSION_CODENAME")" netq-latest" | sudo tee -a /etc/apt/sources.list.d/netq.list